gi-dellav/rocketup/rocketup/content/posts/beating_uttt.md

 Most UTTT bots are implemented using [Monte Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search); more can be read online, but the core concept is to run thosands of possible randomized simulations of the rest of the match in order to select the best turn action as the one that leads to the highest amount of winning endings.

-Another technique, mostly used in games like Go, is [Reinformenct Learning](https://en.wikipedia.org/wiki/Reinforcement_learning), where we try to train a Neural Network using reward function in order to optimize it to be as good as possible at the selected task (in this case, winning at UTTT).
+Another technique, mostly used in games like Go, is [Reinforcemenct Learning](https://en.wikipedia.org/wiki/Reinforcement_learning), where we try to train a Neural Network using reward function in order to optimize it to be as good as possible at the selected task (in this case, winning at UTTT).

 ---